breez/breez-sdk-docs/src/guide/payment_notification.md

 * Handle the Notification: After confirming the payment, handle the notification accordingly by updating the app's UI.

-As a reference implelentation see how we did it in c-breez wallet: <a href="https://github.com/breez/c-breez/blob/main/ios/Breez%20Notification%20Service%20Extension/NotificationService.swift">NotificationService.swift</a>
+As a reference implementation, see how we did it in c-breez wallet: <a href="https://github.com/breez/c-breez/blob/main/ios/Breez%20Notification%20Service%20Extension/NotificationService.swift">NotificationService.swift</a>

 ### Android Implementation Using WorkManager